transdigiware/blockchain/howto/ibp-console-build-network.md

 1. From the **Nodes** tab, click **Add ordering service**.
 2. Make sure the option to **Create an ordering service** is selected.
 Then click **Next**.
 3. Give your ordering service a **Display name** of `Ordering Service` and, if in a paid cluster, choose whether you want your ordering service to have one node (sufficient for testing) or five nodes (good for production).
 Choose **One ordering node** and click **Next**.
-For the purpose of this tutorial, do not choose any of the **Advanced deployment options**  (only available in paid clusters) can be safely ignored for purposes of this tutorial..
+For the purpose of this tutorial, do not choose any of the **Advanced deployment options**  (only available in paid clusters).
 Click **Next**.
 For more information about these options, see the links below.
    * [Multizone Kubernetes cluster](/docs/blockchain?topic=blockchain-ibp-console-ha#ibp-console-ha-multi-zone) (Multizone HA) This option is only visible when your cluster is configured with multiple zones.
    * [Use your own CA certificate and private key](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-third-party-ca)
    * [Hardware Security Module (HSM)](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm)